epinio/docs/docs/howtos/customization/using_custom_service_values.md

 ## Examples

 All the examples have the same basic structure.
-The tables shows, side by side,
+The tables show, side by side,

  - how the field looks like in the `values.yaml` of the underlying service,
  - how the field is specified in the custom service, and